ProfessionalsWilliam A. Clareman

 - Madison Square Boys & Girls Club, a not-for-profit organization, in its chapter 11 case filed in the Southern District of New York to address claims arising under the New York Child Victims Act

 - Co-counsel to Apollo Global Management, as DIP lender in the chapter 11 proceedings and contested confirmation process for Grupo Aeroméxico, the flag carrier airline of Mexico.
-Paul, Weiss’s Restructuring Litigation team lead a successful plan objection effort that lead to a settlement of that dispute through a new chapter 11 plan, followed by a successful defense against challenges to plan confirmation
+Paul, Weiss’s Restructuring Litigation team led a successful plan objection effort that led to a settlement of that dispute through a new chapter 11 plan, followed by an effective defense against challenges to plan confirmation

 - Glass Mountain, the owner of a 450-mile pipeline providing crude oil transportation and storage services, in a comprehensive restructuring with its equity sponsor and secured lenders that resulted in a reduction of over $230 million in debt